 On this Tour of the Galapagos, Wildland will pick you up from Mariscal Sucre International Airport in Quito, Ecuador.
 We will have a short drive to our hotel close to the airport, where we will stay for our first night in country.
-We recommend arriving in Quito before 5pm so we can have dinner together at our favorite local establishment, however, if you have the later flight, that is OK too.
+Most flights to Quito arrive late, so there are no activities planned for this evening.

 This morning after breakfast we will head to the international airport in Quito and fly to the island of Baltra in the Galapagos.
 From the airport,we travel about one hour to Puerto Ayora where we board our speed boat to the island of Isabela (2-3.5 hours depending on the ocean).
 We will have lunch on board the boat and enjoy the captivating ride until we reach the island town of Isabela.
 Upon arrival, we will check into our hotel and head to the beach to enjoy the waves and local, phenomenal bird life and an amazing sunset.
 We will cap off our day with wonderful Ecuadorean cuisine.